kylephughes/jobcoin/README.md

 ## Run instructions

+1. Install yarn if not already downloaded on machine
-1. Navigate to project root and run `yarn` to download necessary dependencies
+2. Navigate to project root and run `yarn` to download necessary dependencies
-2. Run `yarn start` and navigate to `localhost:3000` once running
+3. Run `yarn start` and navigate to `localhost:3000` once running
+4. Run `yarn test` to execute RTL test suite

 ## Features